AnneDroidd/AnneDroidd/README.md

 - 🌱 I’m currently learning Python
 - 📚 I'm a college student, pursuing Electronics and Communication Engg, with a specialization in AI
 - ☘️ Tid Bit : I've developed plant-o-mania over lockdown...
 I hope to channelise this into developing a watering system for when I am out of station in summer, well next one, hopefully (PANDEMIC mode still on 😷)
 - 💭 Another random bit : My username has nothing to do with the Operating System .
 It is supposed to mean 'android' as in a 'bot'.
-I randomly came across this creative name a decade ago, as a rec for Facebook username (when that was a thing), found it feminine and decided to keep it.
 (PS.
 I haven't worked on anything remotely Android in the 2 decades of my existance.
 Uncanny and ironic? 🤷)
 - 📫 How to reach me ...